GiuParca/event-planner/README.md

 <h1>React Event Planner</h1>

 <p><strong>Purpose of this project:</strong><br>
-This project aims to create a landing page for an organization specializing in planning personal and corporate events.
+This project aims to create a landing page for an organization planning personal and corporate events.
 The landing page will include the following sections:</p>

 - Application Description: Overview of the event planning services.
 - Event Categories: Various types of events the organization can plan.
 - Features: Key features and benefits of the event planning services.